-The Company relies on cash flow generated from operations and available borrowings under its bank line of credit to fund its working capital and other operating and investing needs.
+The Company relies on cash flow generated from operations and available cash balances to fund its working capital and other operating and investing needs.
+Additionally, the Company has access to its bank line of credit.
 The Company's ability to borrow under the bank line of credit is based on its ability to continue to renew the maturity date of the bank line of credit.

-The global, regional and local spread of COVID-19 has resulted in significant global mitigation measures, including government-directed quarantines, social distancing and shelter-in-place mandates, travel restrictions and/or bans, and restricted access to certain corporate facilities and manufacturing sites.
-Uncertainty with respect to the severity and duration of the pandemic has contributed to periods of volatility and disruption of financial markets.
-While the severity and duration of the COVID-19 pandemic remain uncertain, impacts to the Company may include, but are not limited to: fluctuations in the Company's stock price due to market volatility; a decrease in demand for the Company's product; reduced profitability; supply chain disruptions impeding the Company's ability to ship and/or receive product; potential interruptions or limitations to manufacturing operations imposed by local, state or federal governments; shortages of key raw materials; workforce absenteeism and distruction; labor shortages; customer credit concerns; cyber security and data accessibility disruptions due to remote working arrangements; reduced sources of liquidity; increased borrowing costs; and potential asset impairment charges.
+The global, regional and local spread of COVID-19 resulted in significant global mitigation measures, including government-directed quarantines, social distancing and shelter-in-place mandates, travel restrictions and/or bans, and restricted access to certain corporate facilities and manufacturing sites.
+Even though many of these government mandated restrictions have been lifted, uncertainty with respect to the severity and duration of the pandemic has contributed to periods of volatility and disruption of financial markets.
+While the severity and duration of the COVID-19 pandemic remain uncertain, impacts to the Company may include, but are not limited to: fluctuations in the Company's stock price due to market volatility; a decrease in demand for the Company's products; reduced profitability; supply chain disruptions impeding the Company's ability to ship and/or receive product; potential interruptions or limitations to manufacturing operations imposed by local, state or federal governments; shortages of key raw materials; workforce absenteeism and distraction; labor shortages; customer credit concerns; cyber security and data accessibility disruptions due to remote working arrangements; reduced sources of liquidity; increased borrowing costs; and potential asset impairment charges.
 Business disruptions and market volatility resulting from the COVID-19 pandemic could continue to have a material adverse impact on the Company's results of operations, financial condition and cash flows.

-Based on the Company's current cash position, and expected future cash flows, the Company believes it will have sufficient cash to fund its operations beyond welve months from the date of the issuance of the accompanying unaudited condensed financial statements.
+Based on the Company's current cash position, and expected future cash flows, the Company believes it will have sufficient cash to fund its operations beyondwelve months from the date of the issuance of the accompanying unaudited condensed financial statements.